wsrn829/wsrn829/README.md

 * Backend is deployed on Heroku.
 Frontend is deployed on Netlify.
 I need to connect them and make them fully functioning.
   <img width="550" alt="1" src="https://github.com/wsrn829/wsrn829/assets/67284951/2eaa3f2e-2bb5-4b37-81b6-884745b4bb4b">
   <img width="550" alt="2" src="https://github.com/wsrn829/wsrn829/assets/67284951/f2990741-8174-45c3-8de7-6cdaf70f76f6">
 * I'm thrilled to incorporate my [Deployed Car Dealership App](https://dealerdashboard.netlify.app/) into my resume, even as the project continues to evolve.
-To date, this application integrates:
-  - Four remote GitHub repositories;
-  - Three remote Heroku repositories;
-  - One Heroku Redis add-on;
-  - Three PostgreSQL databases on Heroku;
-  - One remote Netlify repository.

 * 🌸 Configuring CI/CD for full-stack apps, which includes setting up front-end and back-end deployment pipelines, managing database migrations, handling environment variables, and numerous debugging, has been quite a challenge.
 However, the rewarding outcomes make the entire effort absolutely worthwhile! 🌸

 * After deploying my microservices in minutes, CI/CD is no longer a concern.
 I will focus on React and AI for future projects.

 * I have a comprehensive understanding of this application, including:
-  - Wireframe and diagram;
   - Backend and frontend code implementation;
   - Interactions with the databases using SQL commands;
   - The CI/CD processes for seamless integration and deployment on Heroku and Netlify;